fort monroe u.s. army corps of engineers

 Project Info Continued ….

 V&G was responsible for analyzing the existing and proposed mechanical, plumbing, and electrical systems serving Building 12.
 The building consists of an approximately 4,200 sq. ft. former a garage area area that was proposed for tenant occupancy and the remaining 4,900 square foot area (formerly a Mercantile area) that was not.
-The first effort involved surveying the building in the interest of determining the overall serviceability of existing equipment, expected service life, suitability of existing systems to meet normal tenant needs, and identify areas where existing systems are not in compliance with current codes.
-The second effort addressed the needs of the proposed new tenant that was slated to occupy approximately half of the building for use as a micro-brewery.
+The first effort involved surveying the building in the interest of determining the overall serviceability of existing equipment, expected service life, suitability of existing systems to meet tenant needs, and identify areas where existing systems are not in compliance with current codes.
+The second effort addressed the needs of the proposed new tenant slated to occupy approx. half of the building for use as a micro-brewery.

 Toilet areas, originally constructed in the unoccupied area were taken out of service and the plumbing fixtures removed.
 The toilets serving both sides of the building are those now located at the north end of the Tenant area.
 The water heater was installed in early 2003, appeared to be in good condition, and it was recommended that it remain in service.